Cozily wedged between NYC and Boston, Connecticut is ideal for an easy getaway this summer.

 Weir Farm National Historic Site

 Three generations of American Impressionist painters frequented this spot.
-The Wilton farm is the ideal site to get a feel for the stunning landscape that inspired American paintings hanging in the farm’s art galleries.
+The Wilton, CT, farm is the ideal site to get a feel for the stunning landscape that inspired American paintings hanging in the farm’s art galleries.

 Florence Griswold Museum

 One last, must-see gallery is the Florence Griswold Museum, featuring work from the Lyme Art Colony.
 Works include artists such as Hassam, Twachtman and Metcalf .
 These creators were major influencers of the American Impressionism movement.

 Wine tours, more likely bring California to mind.